1. Regulatory framework

 3.5 How long does it take to obtain a licence/permit?

-Generally, up to two and a half months with options for an extension of an additional 30 days.
+Generally, up to two and a half months with options for a 30-day extension.

 3.6 Is there any limit on the number of licences that can be granted?